 We include all unions which cover workers nationally and have over 200 paid-up members.
 Smaller unions can be added to the database (this is up to the national editor), but will not normally appear in the UnionWiki directory.

 3) Locals, city-based and state-based unions

-We exclude all locals except where they have a developed identity (naming, website) outside of their national federation AND have more than 5,000 members.
+We exclude all 'locals' except those that have a developed identity (naming, website) outside of their national federation AND have more than 5,000 members.

 4) Union federations